Rame Lahaj: Early life and musical training

 Rame Lahaj was born in Istog, Kosovo.
 He grew up in a non-musical family of eight children.
 Lahaj was 15 years old when the war in Kosovo broke out.
 He dedicates all his success to his mother Hale Lahaj.

-Music wasn't part of Lahaj’s life until very late.
+Music wasn't part of Lahaj's life until very late.
 He graduated from the University of Arts in Tirana in 2008.
 After graduation, Lahaj worked as an artistic director at the RTV 21 channel in Kosovo from 2009 to 2010, while being inactive in music then.
 At the age of 21, he began his professional musical training in Kosovo and later on in Tirana, Albania.

 Lahaj's first ever debut was Alfredo from La Traviata in the Eutin Festspiele 2010.
 Lahaj is currently working with Jean Bernard Thomas, who specializes on the Garcían school of vocal training.

 Career

 Lahaj made his professional debut at the Eutin Festspiele as Alfredo Germont in La Traviata.
 His next appearance was as Macduff in Macbeth in the following production, which took place in 2011 at the Hungarian State Opera in Budapest.

 Lahaj began building his repertoire in the German scene as well, with multiple premiere performances.
 The tenor arrived in Dortmund with another significant role for his repertoire, Rodolfo in La Bohème.
 In 2012 he received an invitation to perform at the National Opera of Lyon in France as part of the Puritani opera production.
 In the same year, he performed Rodolfo in La Bohème at the National Opera de Montpellier.
 After debuting the role of Duca di Mantova (Rigoletto) at Teatro Massimo di Palermo, his career in Italy began.
 The 2013/14 season placed him in houses such as Semperoper Dresden and Deutsche Oper Berlin as Duca di Mantova (Rigoletto), and as Alfredo (La Traviata) at the Hamburg State Opera.
-Lahaj's performance as Rodolfo (La Bohème) on the The Royal Albert Hall, during the 2014/15 season.
+Lahaj's performance as Rodolfo (La Bohème) on The Royal Albert Hall, during the 2014/15 season.
 The tenor was featured in media outlets and radio such as the BBC channel.

 He played the role of Duca di Mantova (Rigoletto) in La Monnaie Opera in Brussels and Haus für Mozart in Salzburg.
 He was considered to be an ideal cast for Duca, not only vocally but also visually.
 Warsaw National Opera was also on his schedule, with his two favorite roles at the time, Duca and Alfredo.
 Pinkerton (Madama Butterfly) was one of the artist's next debuts, performed at the Puccini Festival in Torre Del Lago, Italy.
 A season later, he was invited to perform the same role at Opera Las Palmas in Spain.

 During 2015, Lahaj expanded his international performances including Sydney Opera House in Australia, where he performed the character of Alfredo (La Traviata).
 In his Australian debut Lahaj reportedly “cut a dashing figure as Alfredo.
 Not only was his voice strong enough to carry far into the back of the auditorium, but it was also smooth and flexible enough to deliver the nuances of his wildly fluctuating moods.”